thegetty/quire-docs/content/guide/install-uninstall.md

     ```text
     cd
     ```
+4. Visit the **Pandoc** site, download the Mac OS version.
+The easiest way to install Pandoc on a Mac is to download the .pkg file.
+Install this file by double clicking the icon and following the prompts.
+Visit this page [https://github.com/jgm/pandoc/releases/](https://github.com/jgm/pandoc/releases/) to download the latest release.

-4. Copy and paste the following line into your Terminal to download the **Quire CLI** (command line application) to your computer from GitHub.
+5. Copy and paste the following line into your Terminal to download the **Quire CLI** (command line application) to your computer from GitHub.

     ```text
     git clone https://github.com/gettypubs/quire-cli.git